 Now, don’t be too hard on yourself if you think you’ve missed this because almost all hardworking Canadian professionals do.

 Come to think of it, most Canadian adults are pretty much on the same boat when it comes to their financial education after finishing school.
 This is due to the fact that financial literacy was never taught in school.

-School equips us with the education and skills we need to empower us to make a living; unfortunately, our traditional educational system never taught us what to do with our money after we earn it, how money works, how to make it grow and how to make it work for us so we can eventually stop working for money and instead have that money work hard for us.
+The school equips us with the education and skills we need to empower us to make a living; unfortunately, our traditional educational system never taught us what to do with our money after we earn it, how money works, how to make it grow and how to make it work for us so we can eventually stop working for money and instead have that money work hard for us.

-Most Canadians actually save too little while most live paycheck to paycheck regardless of how much they make from their jobs or professions, putting off or entirely crossing-out retirement planning and instead putting their hopes for retirement on government or company pensions.
+Most Canadians actually save too little while most live paycheck to paycheck regardless of how much they make from their jobs or professions, putting off or entirely crossing-out retirement planning and instead, putting their hopes for retirement on government or company pensions.

 According to then Finance Minister, late Jim Flaherty; while it’s good that we have government pensions in place, the problem is that it’s too small.
 This is the reason why he urged Canadians NOT to put all their hopes for retirement on government pensions and instead, save their own funds for retirement.

-The challenge most retirees are facing today is not only to have enough income and NOT to run out of cash flow at retirement
+The challenge most retirees are facing today is not only to have enough income but also NOT to run out of funds at retirement.

 It is expected that the majority of the population will not have saved enough money for retirement.

 The best time to plant a tree was twenty years ago.
-The second best time is now.

 The sooner you start saving and growing funds for retirement, the sooner you can retire and even if you don’t plan to retire at all; having money working for you at old age means you can still work at a job, business or career because you want to but not because you have to.